 Aboriginal peoples: relationships

-How the government is building stronger relationships with the Aboriginal people in Ontario and working with them create a better quality of life and new economic opportunities.
+How the government is building stronger relationships with Indigenous peoples in Ontario and working with them create a better quality of life and new economic opportunities.

 On this page Skip this page navigation

-We’re forging stronger relationships with Aboriginal communities, working with them to improve social and economic conditions and working to resolve land claims.
+We’re forging stronger relationships with Indigenous communities, working with them to improve social and economic conditions and working to resolve land claims.
 These are just some of the ways we’re going about it.

 Political Accord between First Nations and the Government of Ontario